rrra/www/data/education/resources.md

 On-line practice tests and study tools (e.g. flash cards) can help you review and reinforce material covered in class.
-The best flash card sites track your correct answers and allow you to concentrate on your areas of weekness.
+The best flash card sites track your correct answers and allow you to concentrate on your areas of weakness.
 Practice tests also provide a gauge of your mastery of the subject matter.

 Some of these sites require registration, which can allow you to track